Banuba/OEP-desktop/README.md

         cmake -G Xcode ..
     ```

-7. The previous step will generate a Xcode project for macOS and a Visual Studio project for Windows.
+8. The previous step will generate a Xcode project for macOS and a Visual Studio project for Windows.
 Open the viewer_standalone project in an appropriate IDE on your platform.
-8. Select target `example`.
+9. Select target `example` in Xcode or set the `example` project as Startup in Visual Studio.
-9. Run build.
+10. Run build.

 ## Contributing